Simulation-user API

 Return type:

-This is the parent class of all transfer function blocks.
+This is the parent class of all continuous-time dynamic blocks.

 check()[source]